 Nice try

-Hoping that your interviewers will just miss the fact you didn’t work for 2 years will NOT work.
-Your interviewer will want to know why you had that break and what you got up to during the break, to avoid awkward conversations or feeling unprepared for the questions it is best to summarise your career breaks on your cover letter accompanying your CV.
+You can't just sit and hope that your interviewers will just miss the fact you have a gap in your career history.
+Your interviewer will want to know why you had that break and what you got up to during it, to avoid awkward conversations or feeling unprepared for the questions it is best to be proactive and tell them in advance by summarising your career breaks on your cover letter accompanying your CV.

-Even if you feel awkward about what you did on your gap, being transparent is the best cause of action.
+Even if you feel awkward about what you did in your gap, being transparent is the best course of action.

-Lying will not help you either, if you went to Ayia Napa as a rep but tell your employer you were working at an animal sanctuary in the Rainforest you leave yourself open for some awkward conversations further down the line.
-Employers can easily check up on your career history or for that matter, your Facebook pictures.
+Lying will not help you either, if you went to Ayia Napa as a rep but told your employer you were working at an animal sanctuary in the Rainforest you leave yourself open for some awkward conversations further down the line.
+Employers can easily check up on your career history or for that matter, your social media pictures.

-If your gap was down to redundancy or firing it’s still crucial you are honest, unemployment unfortunately happens, and it does not discriminate, but your character will define your first and lasting impression.
+If your gap was down to redundancy or being dismissed it’s still crucial you are honest.
+Unemployment unfortunately happens, and it does not discriminate, but your character will define your first and lasting impression.

 Proactiveness

-If you feel like your employment gaps have been holding you back from getting first or second round interviews, try to use that to your advantage.
+If you feel like your employment gaps have been holding you back from getting a first or second-stage interview, try to use that to your advantage.
 Attending a class or course, or volunteering will demonstrate your eagerness to work and fill your time as well as setting your CV apart from others who may have similar gaps.

 Words hold weight